 This element shall include the metrological requirements with which measuring instruments shall comply during the controls mentioned in 4.11, for example maximum permissible errors, influence quantities and environmental conditions.
-As far as possible, requirements in this element shall follow the guidance in OIML D 11:2004 General requirements for electronic measuring instruments.
+As far as possible, requirements in this element shall follow the guidance in the current edition of OIML D 11 [5].

-The responsibility for each part of this publication lies with either ISO or the IEC depending upon the subject area.
+2 The responsibility for each part of this publication lies with either ISO or the IEC depending upon the subject area.
 The publication dates are also different for each part.